What Is Founder’s Stock?

-Founders often inquire about acceleration of vesting if the Founder is terminated without cause (not in connection with an acquisition of the Company).
+Under the main variations of both single-trigger and double-trigger acceleration, at least one of the “triggers” is an acquisition of the company.
+Founders often inquire about acceleration of vesting if the Founder is terminated without cause, and not in connection with an acquisition of the Company.
 While this is not an unreasonable concern, be very careful about agreeing to vesting acceleration for a termination without cause.
 Vesting restrictions typically do not distinguish among the many reasons why a company and a Founder may part ways, although it is possible to provide that it applies only in the case of a termination without cause or voluntary termination.
 Most legal definitions of “cause” focus on bad behavior such as dishonesty, theft, or conviction of a felony.
 They typically don’t reach more subjective assessments of effectiveness such as weak leadership or poor management skills.
 In an early stage company, an ineffective team member can jeopardize the entire enterprise.
 If that person is terminated and did not satisfy the cause definition, he or she may walk away with a significant portion of their stock in an unintended result.

 Founder’s Stock is often subject to a “right of first refusal,” which gives the company and/or the other Founders the opportunity to purchase shares that a Founder proposes to sell to a third party.
 Investors will often ask for this right.

 The right of first refusal is often contained in the Company’s Bylaws and automatically applies to all shares issued after the Bylaws are adopted.

 Often the company has the first bite at the apple, then the founders and/or investors.
 The priority is a matter of negotiation.